SATORP Jubail Export Refinery Project, Jubail, Saudi Arabia

 Package four was executed by Chiyoda Petrostar and Samsung Engineering.
 The contract for package five A was awarded to Technip, package five B to SK E&C and package five C to MR Al-Khathhlan.
 Rotary Engineering and Petrol Steel Company won the contract for package six.

 Al-Osais was responsible for package seven and GCC for package eight.
 Package nine was contracted to Dayim and Punj Lloyd.
 Sumitomo was responsible for package ten.

 SATORP supply contracts

 Elliott Company, a subsidiary of Japan's Ebara Corporation, was awarded the contract to supply all 17 compressor trains for the SATORP refinery.

 Technip subcontracted OMB Valves to supply its on-off ball valves for the project.
 Abdul-Rahman M Al-Shalawi Est won the contract to build the temporary facilities at the site.

-ASCO Numatics will supply valves for the project.
+ASCO Numatics supplied valves for the project.
 KOBE Steel manufactured the reactors for package two.